 Configure RMON History table on this page.
-The RMON History screens in Figure 4-14-7 & Figure 4-14-8 appear.
+The RMON History screens in Figure 4-14-7 and Figure 4-14-8 appear.

-RMON History

 Select Index Create New

 Index 0 (1-65535)

 Sample Port GE1

 Bucket Requested 50 (1-50, Default 50)

 Interval 1800 (1-3600 Default 1800)

 Owner (0~31 Charactors)

-Apply

-Object Description Select Index Select index for this drop down list to create the new index or modify the index • Index Indicates the index of the history entry Sample Port Select port for this drop down list Bucket Requested Indicates the maximum data entries associated this History control entry stored in RMON.
+Object Description Select Index Select index from this drop-down list to create the new index or modify the index Index Indicates the index of the history entry Sample Port Select port from this drop-down list Bucket Requested Indicates the maximum data entries associated this History control entry stored in RMON.
 The range is from 1 to 50, default value is 50 Interval Indicates the interval in seconds for sampling the history statistics data.
 The range is from 1 to 3600, default value is 1800 seconds.
 Owner Specify an owner for the history ndex Data Source Bucket Requested Interval Owner Action ------ ------------- ------------------ ---------- ------- --------

 Object Description

 • Index Display the current index

 Data Source Display the current data source

 Bucket Requested Display the current bucket requested

 Interval Display the current interval

 Owner Display the current owner

-Action Click Delete To delete RMON history entry.
+Action Click Delete The to delete RMON history entry.